-Other irrigation options to consider for your home includes the use of landscape drip products from Netafim.
+Other irrigation options to consider for your home include the use of landscape drip products from Netafim.
 Drip irrigation is very water efficient.
-Typically drip tube is buried under mulch, so you don't even see it and it makes it a bit more "dog" proof, compared with above ground garden sprinklers....although with some hounds nothing is safe!
+Typically, a drip tube is buried under mulch so you don't even see it and this makes it a bit more dog-proof compared with above ground garden sprinklers, although with some hounds nothing is safe!

 While drip is easy to set up it needs to be laid correctly and in sufficient quantity to allow water coverage of your garden.
-One tip is make sure your drip tube not is placed too far apart to be effective.
-Check with your local store for details and use good quality fittings and ask for stainless steel clamps such as Hippo clamps from Toro to join your tube.
-Quick'n'easy and will last a long long time unlike some of the cheaper plastic clamps.
+One tip is make sure your drip tubes aren't placed too far apart to be effective.
+Check with your local store for details and use good quality fittings.
+Ask for stainless steel clamps such as Hippo clamps from Toro to join your tubes.
+Quick, easy, and will last a long long time unlike some of the cheaper plastic clamps.

-With drip you do not need to run the system for long, it's not like a lawn sprinkler.
+With drip systems you don't need to run the system for long, it's not like a lawn sprinkler.
 Talk to your local Think Water store to find out the optimum time to run your system and set it up with an automatic timer, such as the battery operated Hunter Node.